MidKnightXI/opgg-ads-remover/README.md

 > It'll block you from opening it, go to next step.

 > We're just tricking macOS to not make us delete the app after modifying it.
-- Double click on the binary `opgg-ads-remover-macos`
+- Double click on the binary `opgg-patcher-macos`
 - Open the OP.GG application from Finder with ^ + *click*

 # Contributing